sans-script/simple-mario-game/readme.md

 A simple Super Mario game created using HTML, CSS, and JavaScript.

-Nintendo might be able to sue you for this.
+Nintendo might be able to sue you for this lol.

 ## Table of Contents